antoine2711/OpenRefine/docs/docs/manual/wikidata.md

 OpenRefine provides powerful ways to both pull data from Wikidata and add data to it.

+OpenRefine’s connections to Wikidata were formerly an optional extension, but are now installed automatically with the downloadable package.
+The Wikidata extension can be removed manually by navigating to your OpenRefine installation folder, and then looking inside `webapp/extensions/` and deleting the `wikidata` folder inside.

 You do not need a Wikidata account to reconcile your local OpenRefine project to Wikidata.
 If you wish to [upload your cleaned dataset to Wikidata](#editing-wikidata-with-openrefine), you will need an [autoconfirmed](https://www.wikidata.org/wiki/Wikidata:Autoconfirmed_users) account, and you must [authorize OpenRefine with that account](#manage-wikidata-account).

 :::info A better resource